scil/LaravelFly/readme.md

 Visit '/hi' from localhost, you can enter tinker shell like this:
 [![tinker()](https://asciinema.org/a/zq5HDcGf2Fp5HcMtRw0ZOSXXD.png)](https://asciinema.org/a/zq5HDcGf2Fp5HcMtRw0ZOSXXD?t=3)
-The tinker() demo to use vars, change vars, use Log::info and so on.
+The tinker() demo to read/write vars, use Log::info and so on.

 ## Speed Test